schatzlab/biomedicalresearch2017/assignments/assignment2/README.md

 1b.
 Sketch the expected coverage distribution for this number of reads; be sure to clearly label the mean coverage, and how 40 fold coverage relates to the mean.
 (Hint: In a normal distribution, 68.2% of the data will be within 1 standard deviation, 95.4% within 2, 99.7% within 3, and 99.9% within 4)

+1c.
+Why might you want to sequence the genome any deeper than this?
+(In a few sentences)

 #### Question 2. de Bruijn graph construction [10pts]

 2a.
 Draw the de Bruijn graph for the following reads using k=3 (assume all reads are from the forward strand, no sequencing errors, complete coverage of the genome)